-By Week 30, you are feeling large and in charge with the space in your body being taken over by more baby, which squishes your organs even closer together.
+By Week 30, you feel large and in charge with the space in your body being taken over by more of the baby's body, which squishes your organs even closer together.
 This squishing could lead to digestive issues or increased pressure on your bladder.

-- Urinary Frequency versus Urinary Tract Infection — With a reduced bladder size comes frequent trips to the toilet, but if those trips result in small amounts of urine, or any pain or burning while going, then you may have a urinary tract infection and should report your symptoms to your doctor so you can be tested.
+- Urinary Frequency versus Urinary Tract Infection — With a reduced bladder size comes frequent trips to the toilet.
+Still, if those trips result in small amounts of urine or any pain or burning while going, you may have a urinary tract infection and should report your symptoms to your doctor so you can be tested.